LeandroIvan/ATHipTest/README.md

 ## Running the tests

 To make testing the take-home challenge easier I added a unitTest file that takes randomly a string and print the result.
-To make it even easier I implementated a basic UI with a textField that take in input a string a show in a textView the result.
+To make it even easier I implementated a basic UI with a textField that takes in input a string and it shows in a textView the result.

 ## Built With